-“I am Barbican Theatre’s co-founder and Chief Executive.
+“I was Barbican Theatre’s co-founder and Chief Executive for 40 years.

 We began the company in 1980 from a ground floor flat in Wyndham Street, Stonehouse with no financial resources, no grant income and no rehearsal space.

 I attended the Royal Central School of Speech and Drama in London and have a BA in English Literature.
 I have worked in the city for over 30 years as a teacher, producer, director, theatre practitioner and community facilitator.

 My particular interest is in how arts processes can be used as a tool to empower individuals and communities to transform from within.
 I see our job as supporting people to learn the ‘means of production’ and to have a powerful voice through their Art.